giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 The _Giant Swarm App Platform_ is built on top of [Helm](https://helm.sh/) and allows you to manage apps and their configurations represented by App Custom Resources (CRs) for multiple clusters, from a single place: the [Platform API]({{< relref "/overview/architecture#platform-api" >}}).

-In this guide, we will install a "helloworld" app together with an Ingress NGINX Controller to serve the application publicly.
+In this guide, we will install a `hello-world` app together with an Ingress NGINX Controller to serve the application publicly.
 We will do this by using kubectl, to create an [App]({{< relref "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io.md" >}}) CR using the platform API of your management cluster.

 In general, you can manage App CRs with any tool that can communicate with the Kubernetes API such as Helm or GitOps tools (like Argo CD or Flux CD).

 ## Requirements

 First of all, you need a running workload cluster.
-If you don't have one, you can create [following the steps describe in the previous post]({{< relref "/getting-started/create-workload-cluster" >}}).
+If you don't have one, you can create [following the steps describe in the previous post]({{< relref "/getting-started/provision-your-first-workload-cluster" >}}).

 The App CRs are stored in a organization namespace you are part of, together with the cluster resources.
 You can list the organizations by running the following command: